-R-55.
+R-57.
 Neutral Arbitrator's Compensation

-- (a) Arbitrators shall be compensated at a rate consistent with the arbitrator's stated rate of compensation. - (b) If there is disagreement concerning the terms of compensation, an appropriate rate shall be established with the arbitrator by the AAA and confirmed to the parties. - (c) Any arrangement for the compensation of a neutral arbitrator shall be made through the AAA and not directly between the parties and the arbitrator.
+(a) Regardless of the administrative track selected, the parties agree that the arbitrator shall be compensated at a rate consistent with the arbitrator's stated rate of compensation.

+- (b) If there is a disagreement concerning the terms of compensation, an appropriate rate shall be established with the arbitrator by the AAA and confirmed to the parties. - (c) Any arrangement for compensation of a neutral arbitrator shall be made through the AAA and not directly between the parties and the arbitrator.

-R-56.
+R-58.
 Deposits